braydenoneal/neural-audio-classification/README.md

 * Different types of sound (music, animals, etc.)
 * Recurrent classification (e.g., classifying a string of digits from a single audio file)
 * An end-user application for interfacing with the neural network
+* Audio input of varying length (without squeezing them into the same size)

 All source code is available under the `src` directory.